Honey Face Mask

 - Rinse with lukewarm water

 When Bentonite Clay comes into contact with a liquid, something changes in the composition of the clay.
 This gives it the ability to absorb toxins.
 Bentonite clay absorbs oil and dirt from the pores.
 It makes the skin smoother, firmer and softer making fine lines fade.
 Suitable for both dry and oily skin.
 Want to know more about Bentonite Clay?
-Read our blog about Bentonite Clay.
+Read our blog about Bentonite Clay (in Dutch).

-DIY Soap works with beekeeper Dirk Jan Binnenveld who has over 20 years of experience selling cold strung organic honey from flowers in Leiden at Cronesteyn's Hof.
+DIYS Soap works with beekeeper Dirk Jan Binnenveld who has over 20 years of experience selling cold strung organic honey from flowers in Leiden at Cronesteyn's Hof.
 Dirk Jan is a beekeeper for black honeybees, known as Carnica bees.
 The bees build their honeycomb, making it possible to supply the honeycomb.
 Domestic production of 20 bee colonies is usually not enough to meet the demand for local honey, which is why Dirk Jan buys honey from beekeepers from Leiden.
 Who are trusted professionals who handle the same high demands on the quality of honey and who carefully attend to their bees.
 Honey flavor is determined by the nectar that bees collect: in the spring when the linden flower blooms then the honey harvest production is light and fruity, at the end of the summer the honey is darker and has a deeper flavor.
 These nuances make it such a special product.
-As a result, the honey in the products of DIY Soap may vary each time by color.
+As a result, the honey in the products of DIYS Soap may vary each time by color.